wikimedia/operations-software-spicerack/doc/source/introduction.rst

 The ``__title__`` and ``__owner_team__`` properties of the `Module interface`_ can also be used in the ``__init__.py`` files of cookbook packages (directories).
 The ``__title__`` will set the title of the cookbook package and the ``__owner_team__`` will set the owner for all the cookbooks in the package and eventual subpackages, unless overridden by specific cookbooks or subpackages.
+If the ``__title__`` variable is not set the first line of the module docstring will be used, if present.

 Class interface
 """""""""""""""